One of the most popular supplement categories on the market today is protein powders.

 That all comes down to how the whey is processed.
 Each type of whey protein has a different ratio of whey protein to the total carbs and fats.

 On the other hand, a whey concentrate is between 35% and 80% protein by weight.
-So, out of 100 grams, a whey concentrate has between 35 and 80 grams of protein, with the rest being carbs and fats.
+So, out of 100 grams, a whey concentrate has between 35 and 80 grams of protein, with the rest being carbs (lactose) and fats.

 Let’s talk about that.

 Whey isolates, being lower in fats and carbohydrates, are a rapid assimilation protein, meaning your body digests it more rapidly than whey protein concentrate.
-In fact, a protein isolate will digest quicker than your typical whole food protein sources, such as: chicken, steak, fish, eggs, etc.
+In fact, a whey protein isolate will digest quicker than your typical whole food protein sources, such as: chicken, steak, fish, eggs, etc.

 On the other hand, whey concentrates digest similar to a whole food protein source.
 Of course, different protein sources digest at different rates, but in general, whey protein concentrates digest similarly to the foods listed above.

-When Do I Use an Isolate?
+When Do I Use a Whey Protein Isolate?

 Let me explain...